 When designing jet engines, Rolls Royce has to conduct numerous simulations in order to be able to guarantee that their products will perform well under duress.
 These simulations provide the company with terabytes of data, which is then analyzed by sophisticated AI-powered algorithms to find potential problems, and determine whether the designs in question need additional work.

 The same thing goes on during the manufacturing stage.
 All devices in Rolls Royce smart-factories are connected to each other in order to share and record data.
 This gives Rolls Royce the ability to monitor the production process at all times, allowing them to predict the conditions under which their engines will have to undergo maintenance.

 Rolls Royce engines themselves come with embedded systems for tracking performance.
 This means that Rolls Royce has all the data it needs to provide support on the fly.
 This so-called “Total Care” service is a component of Rolls Royce’s new business model whereby they charge clients for using their engines on an hourly basis while performing any necessary maintenance remotely.

-As a company, Spotify has always been at the forefront of technological innovation, so it comes as no surprise that they started dabbling in the fields of AI and Big Data.
-Spotify’s business model is based around having a massive user base, which in turn gives the company plenty of data which they can use to optimize their operations.
+As a company, Spotify has always been at the forefront of technological innovation, so it comes as no surprise that they started dabbling in the fields of AI training and Big Data.
+Spotify’s business model is based around having a massive user base, which in turn gives the company plenty of data that they can use to optimize its operations.